-- 2.15 "Code" means this Tribal Gaming Ordinance of the Susanville Indian Rancheria California, as amended. - 2.16 "Compact" means the Gaming compact between the Tribe and the State, as authorized by the Indian Gaming Regulatory Act. - 2.17 "Compensation" means all wages salaries, perks, bonuses and all other forms of enumeration for services rendered. - 2.18 "Contract" means any legally binding agreement made between an Licensee and another Person for the purpose of conducting any form of lawful Gaming Activity, or providing goods or services to any lawful Gaming Activity or operation. - 2.19 "Council" or "General Council" means the governing body of the Tribe. - 2.20 "Determination of Suitability" means a formal finding by the Tribal Commission or State Gaming Agency that the Applicant or Licensee is suitable to obtain and/or maintain the License. - Gaming Activity, works in, or is in any way responsible for supervising such Gaming Activities or persons who conduct, operate, account for, or supervise any such Gaming Activity, (b) is in a category under federal or Tribal gaming law requiring licensing, (c) is an employee of the Tribal Gaming Commission with access to confidential information, or (d) is a person whose employment duties require or authorize access to areas of the Gaming Facility that are not open to the public. - 2.22 "Enrolled Tribal Member" means a Person who is enrolled with the Tribe, and whose name appears on the tribal membership roll. - 2.23 "Enterprise" means the economic entity that is licensed by the Tribal Commission, operates the games, receives the revenues, issues the prizes, and pays the expenses.
+- 2.15 "Code" means this Tribal Gaming Ordinance of the Buena Vista Rancheria of Me-Wuk Indians, as amended. - 2.16 "Compact" means the Gaming compact between the Tribe and the State, as authorized by the Indian Gaming Regulatory Act. - 2.17 "Compensation" means all wages salaries, perks, bonuses and all other forms of remuneration for services rendered. - 2.18 "Contract" means any legally binding agreement made between a Licensee and another Person for the purpose of conducting any form of lawful Gaming Activity, or providing goods or services to any lawful Gaming Activity or operation. - 2.19 "Council" or "Tribal Council" means the governing body of the Tribe. - 2.20 "Determination of Suitability" means a formal finding by the Tribal Commission or State Gaming Agency that the Applicant or Licensee is suitable to obtain and/or maintain a License. - 2.21 "Employee" means any person who (a) operates, maintains, repairs, assists in any Gaming Activity, works in, or is in any way responsible for supervising such Gaming Activities or persons who conduct, operate, account for, or supervise any such Gaming Activity, (b) is in a category under federal or Tribal gaming law requiring licensing, (c) is an employee of the Tribal Gaming Commission with access to confidential information, or (d) is a person whose employment duties require or authorize access to areas of the Gaming Facility that are not open to the public. - 2.22 "Enrolled Tribal Member" means a Person who is enrolled with the Tribe, and whose name appears on the tribal membership roll. - 2.23 "Enterprise" means the economic entity that is licensed by the Tribal Commission, operates the games, receives the revenues, issues the prizes, and pays the expenses.
 A gaming enterprise may be operated by the Tribe or a Management Contractor. - 2.24 "Equipment for Games of Chance" (see "Gaming Device"). - 2.25 "Exclusive License" means a license, which precludes the Tribal Commission from issuing to another a license for the same specific form of Gaming during the life of the exclusive license.
 An Applicant must demonstrate and the Tribal Commission must find that the issuance of an Exclusive License is in the economic interest and welfare of the Tribe.